How To Find A Career You Love And Pursue Your Life Passion

 You’ll get a wide variety of answers, some of which will be duds.

 But there’s someone in your circle, unbeknownst to you, who has a really great idea, insight, or contact for you.
 At the very least, it will be a confidence boost to hear the nice things they say about you.

 These people who know and love you may see potential and talent in you that you don’t see in yourself.
 People are surprisingly willing to help you out and offer feedback if you ask for it.

-Step 5:: Be An Online Voyeur
+Find a Job You Love Step 5: Be An Online Voyeur

 Since you graduated from school, you wouldn’t believe the number of new college majors, advanced degree programs, and certifications available.

 Find a major university and go online to peruse their list of majors and degrees.